ridgereventar/unicity/README.md

 # UniCityFilmClub

+# How to Install/Run
+- download zip or clone repository.
+- In terminal/cmd: change into project directory, then run:
+- npm i
+- npm run dev

+Note: Our database is being hosted by MongoDB Atlas, and is public to all IP addresses.

 # Motivation
 Developing a dynamic web application that allows the members of UOIT's Universe City Film Club to experience the community online.